Somerville

 What types of infrastructure projects are impacting the Somerville SA2?

-Infrastructure development impacting the Somerville SA2 spans multiple sectors including Transport & Logistics, Ports, Marinas, Fisheries & Aquaculture, and Residential Development, among others.
+Infrastructure development impacting the Somerville SA2 spans multiple sectors including Residential Development, Ports, Marinas, Fisheries & Aquaculture, and Sports & Recreation, among others.

 What is the scale of infrastructure investment impacting the Somerville SA2?

-Infrastructure investment analysis indicates significant investment of approximately $999 million in infrastructure projects affecting the region, with a notable concentration of investment within the immediate the Somerville SA2 vicinity.
+Infrastructure investment analysis indicates substantial capital deployment exceeding $1.1 billion in projects that will impact the extended area, with a notable concentration of investment within the immediate the Somerville SA2 vicinity.

 How does the Somerville SA2's infrastructure development compare to other areas?